Symphony No. 3 (Sibelius)

 The Symphony No. 3 in C major, Op.
-52, by Jean Sibelius is a symphony in three movements composed in 1907.
+52, is a three-movement work for orchestra written from 1904 to 1907 by the Finnish composer Jean Sibelius.

 Coming between the romantic intensity of Sibelius's first two symphonies and the more austere complexity of his later symphonies, it is a good-natured, triumphal, and deceptively simple-sounding piece.
 The symphony's first performance was given by the Helsinki Philharmonic Society, conducted by the composer, on 25 September 1907.
 In the same concert, his suite from the incidental music to Belshazzar's Feast, Op.
 51, was also performed for the first time.
 It is dedicated to the British composer Granville Bantock, an early champion of his work in the UK.

-The first recording featured the Finnish conductor Robert Kajanus and the London Symphony Orchestra, for the HMV label in June 1932.
+The first recording featured the Finnish conductor Robert Kajanus and the London Symphony Orchestra, for the His Master's Voice label in June 1932.

 Composition

 The Third Symphony represents a turning point in Sibelius's symphonic output.
 His First and Second symphonies are grandiose Romantic and patriotic works.
 The Third, however, shows a distinct, almost Classical desire to contain the largest amount of musical material in the fewest possible melodic figures, harmonies, and durations.
 This musical economy is most apparent in the first movement, almost reminiscent of Beethoven in its clear and cleanly developed sections.
 A typical performance of the whole symphony runs slightly under 30 minutes.